 - Complementary remedies and usual medications

-We provide singlets and nappies during your stay, but recommend that you bring woollen hat, booties and cardigans for your baby.
+We provide nappies during your stay, but please bring baby clothes such as woollen hat, booties and cardigans for your baby.

 To take baby home: